ruaridhcostello/web322-main/notes/week01.md

 <td><img src="/web322/media/uploads/2016/08/dev-tools-9.jpg" /></td>

-<td>**Application Panel:** (previously, the “resource” panel) allows developers to inspect and manage client-side storage, caches, and resources.
+<td><strong>Application Panel:</strong> (previously, the “resource” panel) allows developers to inspect and manage client-side storage, caches, and resources.
 This includes: key-value pairs stored in “Local Storage”, access to IndexedDB Data (a JavaScript-based object-oriented database used to store data locally), a “Web SQL” explorer (depreciated in favour of IndexedDB), as well as access to stored cookies and cache data.
 This is very useful in verifying that your application is storing data correctly on the client side.</td>

 </tr>